As Amazon Associates we earn from qualifying purchases.

 Best home fitness equipment for both cardio & resistance training

-Yes of course I am talking about Bodyweight training.
-This is a great way to exercise for strength and function and to be able to lift your bodyweight can be very advantageous.
+Yes of course I am talking about what is probably the best home fitness equipment if you have no money to spare: your body.
+Bodyweight training is a great way to exercise for strength, function, and conditioning.
+On top of this, being able to lift your bodyweight can be very advantageous.

 Before we get into the various ways to use this exercise method I first I want to talk about the pros and cons of bodyweight training.